Frijol/climate-change/notes/solutions/infrastructure.md

 [Graves, 3-2][Graves]

 * Modern grid has 99.97% energy availability reliability in the United States [EPRI, 9][EPRI]
+* A system supplied by a few large generating units need more reserve than one with many small generating units.
+It follows that a system based on fewer, larger plants has higher operating costs, which are passed on to the consumer [Kirschen, 130][Kirschen]
+* A study in 2000 showed that industrial consumers account for 93% of the analyzed power system's regulation and 58% of its load following even though they represented only 34% of its total load.
+Since charges are based on consumption, this means residential customers end up subsidizing the expensive needs of industrial customers.
+Within industrial, there is also wide variance of this type of need [Kirschen, 130][Kirschen]

 ### Electrical characteristics and losses
 * A detailed engineering introduction to the electrical dynamics of the grid can be found in [Hiskens]